AlleywayCat/blockchain-voting-system/README.md

 pnpm anchor deploy --provider.cluster devnet
 ```

-### web

-This is a React app that uses the Anchor generated client to interact with the Solana program.

-#### Commands
+### Web Application Commands

-Start the web app
+#### Start the web app

 ```shell
 pnpm dev
 ```

-Build the web app
+#### Build the web app

 ```shell
 pnpm build
 ```

+## Usage

+1. Connect your Solana wallet
+2. Create a new poll with your desired options
+3. Share the poll with others
+4. Vote on polls
+5. View results in real-time

+## License

+This project is licensed under the terms specified in the LICENSE file.

+## Acknowledgments

+- Solana Foundation
+- Anchor Framework
+- Next.js Team